PyronFlake/hotstr-heroes/Readme.txt

-Heroes of The Storm Turkey™ "Heroes" Section Turkish Localisation http://heroesofthestormtr.com/kahraman/
+Heroes of The Storm™ Turkey "Heroes" Section Turkish Localisation http://heroesofthestormtr.com/kahraman/

 Using Github for fix and share the issues.
 It's very easy way.